-47. All fines must be paid within 21 days of receiving the notification letter from the committee.
+47. All fines must be paid within 21 days of receiving the notification this can be via text message or email or letter from the committee.
 If fines are not paid within 21 days of notification, the committee reserve the right to take disciplinary action.
 (See Rule 34)

 Treasurer: The act as main custodian of the League finances in association with other committee members and produce regular statements regarding the League financial status.
-To be a signatory to the League’s bank account along with other committee members.2013/2014 Season Gary Gauci
+To be a signatory to the League’s bank account along with other committee members.2015/2016 Season Simon Wild

 Disciplinary Committee Members: To adjudicate appeals and assist committee as needed.

-committee members: To assist in any way required to retain the League integrity
+All committee members: To assist in any way required to retain the League integrity and well-being